The first time I tried to sharpen a knife, I ended up with a really screwed-up edge and had to have a pro help me fix the blade…

 Sharpen Your Knives Before They Get Dull

 The more dull your knives are, the harder they will be too sharpen (not to mention that using a dull knife is dangerous!).
 So sharpen your knives often!
+Remember, if you are using an assisted opening knife, it needs to be clean before you store it or it will get dull very quickly.

 Get the Sharpening Motion Right